terorero/Url-Shorten-By-CF-Worker/README.md

 # Url-Shorten-By-CF-Worker
-A URL Shortener Powered by Cloudflare Worker
+A URL Shortener Powered by Cloudflare Worker with password protection feature

+The code is based on the work done by xyTom/Url-Shorten-Worker.
+I added a small javascript to prompt password to verify the user since ideally you do not want this service to be completely public.
+Someone might abuse the free service as the original author faced.

 # API  [中文API文档](API.md)